Kidepo National Park

 Habitat Restoration

-Scientific research and monitoring serve as the impetus for informing most of the strategies used in conservation.
-Kidepo Valley National Park has served in the capacity of a great research hub for studying several aspects of its ecology, ranging from wildlife behavior to plants.
-Long-term monitoring is pivotal in indicating changes in population trends, rates of habitat use, and, finally, the impacts of climate change in guiding management decisions and further conservation efforts.17 Days Best Uganda Safaris
+For most of the strategies in conservation, it is informed by scientific monitoring and research.
+Kidepo Valley National Park has been a great center for research into several aspects of ecology, from behavior to plants.
+In this same way, long-time monitoring will go a long way to point out changes in population trends, habitat-use rate, and lastly, impacts of climate change in guiding management decisions and further conservation efforts.

 Community Engagement